colinmcglynn/tyk-docs/tyk-docs/content/analytics-and-reporting/capping-analytics-data-storage.md

 ```{.copyWrapper}
 db.tyk_analytics.createIndex( { "expireAt": 1 }, { expireAfterSeconds: 0 } )
 ```
-This [command](https://docs.mongodb.com/manual/tutorial/expire-data/#expire-documents-at-a-specific-clock-time) sets the value of `expireAt` to correspond to the time the document should expire.
+The [Expire Documents at a Specific Clock Time command](https://docs.mongodb.com/manual/tutorial/expire-data/#expire-documents-at-a-specific-clock-time) sets the value of `expireAt` to correspond to the time the document should expire.
 MongoDB will automatically delete documents from the `tyk_analytics` collection 0 seconds after the `expireAt` time in the document.
 The `expireAt` will be calculated and creeated by Tyk in the following step.

 ### Step 2.
 Create an Organisation Quota